 - Chocolate Chips: If you’re a fan of the combo of chocolate + coconut you will love adding chocolate chips to these pancakes.
 Stir a few handfuls of chocolate chips right into the batter.

 - 2 cups all purpose flour or swap half for white whole wheat flour

 - 1/4 teaspoon salt

-- 1 tablespoon melted coconut oil or vegetable oil
+- 2 tablespoons melted coconut oil or melted butter or vegetable oil

-- In a large bowl, mix the flours, sugar, baking powder, salt, and shredded coconut.
+- In a large bowl, mix the flour, sugar, baking powder, salt, and shredded coconut.

-- Using a 1/4 measuring cup, pour the batter onto a greased skillet or griddle set at medium-low heat.
+- Using a 1/3 or 1/2 measuring cup, pour the batter onto a greased griddle set at medium-low heat.
 Cook on one side until bubbles form evenly, then flip and cook on the other side until golden brown.
 Repeat with remaining batter.